-Glossary & Relationships of NIH Public Access and Biliography Management Tools
+Glossary & Relationships of NIH Public Access and Bibliography Reporting Tools

-PubMed Central (PMC): PMC is the NIH digital archive of full-text, peer-reviewed journal papers.
+PubMed Central (PMC): PMC is the NIH digital archive of peer-reviewed journal articles.
 These papers are indexed with a PMCID, a series of numbers preceded by ‘PMC’.
 Articles in PMC are submitted by authors or third parties via NIHMS or by publishers.
 NIH Public Access Policy requires that all papers arising from direct NIH funds be submitted to PMC.
-PMC FAQ is available.
+PMC FAQ.

-eRA Commons has a publication component under personal profile.
-Publications gathered in My Bibliography automatically appear in Commons once the two accounts are linked so that PIs can report publications for RPPR (Research Performance Progress Report).
+RPPR and eRA Commons: Publications gathered in My Bibliography automatically appear in Commons once the two accounts are linked so that PIs can report publications for RPPR (Research Performance Progress Report).
 RPPR Publications FAQ.

 RePORTER: NIH Research Portofolio Online Reporting Tools (RePORT) provides a central point of access to reports, data, and analyses of NIH research activities in order to promote high public accountability.
 The RePORT Expenditures and Results (RePORTER) system is an electronic tool that allows users to search a repository of both intramural and extramural NIH-funded research projects from the past 25 years and access publications (since 1985) and patents resulting from NIH funding.
 RePORTER lists only publications found in PubMed or PubMed Central.